ricomariani/CG-SQL-author/docs/user_guide/appendices/04_error_codes.md

 `CHECK` expressions and partial indexes (`CREATE INDEX` with a `WHERE` clause) require that the expressions be deterministic.
 User defined functions may or may not be deterministic.

-Use @attribute(cql:deterministic) on a UDF declaration (declare select function...) to mark it deterministic and allow its use in an index.
+Use [[deterministic) on a UDF declaration (declare select function...]] to mark it deterministic and allow its use in an index.

 ----